emissary-ingress/emissary/user-guide/tls-termination.md

     # cacert_chain_file: /etc/cacert/tls.crt  # remember to set enabled!
 ```

-Of these, `redirect_cleartext_from` is the most likely to be relevant: to make Ambassador redirect HTTP traffic on port 80 to HTTPS on port 443, you _must_ use the `tls` module:
+Of these, `redirect_cleartext_from` is the most likely to be relevant: to make Ambassador redirect HTTP traffic on port 80 to HTTPS on port 443:

 ```yaml
 ---